-The Department of Revenue ("DOR") has denied the application for a new home tax credit submitted by and pursuant to KRS 141.388.
-The application was received by the DOR on 2010, and states that the new home was purchased on 2010.
+The Department of Revenue ("the DOR") has denied the application for a new home tax credit submitted by pursuant to KRS 141.388.
+This application, which was received by the DOR on 2010, states that the new home was purchased on 2010.
 The sole basis of the DOR's denial of the credit is that this application was not submitted to the DOR in a timely manner.